 you can define which additional character sets should be

 compiled into the server.
-LIST
+LISTLIST is

 one of the following: